cozy/cozy-stack/docs/flagship.md

 terms of services.

 **Note:** the flagship app can be used with self-hosted stack.
-The user will have to type their Cozy address inside of using their email address, but everything else should work, including the certification via the Google and Apple stores (there are some config parameters, but they have a default value that make this possible).
+The user will have to type their Cozy address instead of using their email address, but everything else should work, including the certification via the Google and Apple stores (there are some config parameters, but they have a default value that make this possible).